Prepared by Paul Fletcher, 800m, 1500m 10,000m European Champion - 2019

 This classic distance allows anyone to compete.
 It is short enough that anyone thinks they can do it but hard enough for anyone wishing to push themselves to their limit.
 It is not an all out sprint for most of us but it will be hard enough to know you have raced.

 To race a perfect mile or 1500m, a runner needs both speed and endurance.
-Your finishing speed does not count, if you can not keep up the pace for 1609m ( Mile ) In most races a person with both endurance and the finishing speed will win.
+Your finishing speed does not count, if you can not keep up the pace for 1609m ( Mile ) In all races a person with both endurance and the finishing speed will win.
 Endurance although important is not enough, you do need speed for the final 220m.

 |Day 1||Run for 60mins @ Distance to cover - What ever distance you can cover at race speed in 49mins|